Academic and Student Services

 The Student Organizations Office (SOO)

-The Student Organizations Office (SOO) provides oversight, training and funding for the approximately 100 recognized student groups on campus.
-There are many types of organizations, including: academic, honor societies, special interest, political, faith-based, cultural, professional, and other interest groups.
-Recognized Student Organization information, along with campus events are searchable at iengage.tamucc.edu.
+There are many types of organizations to choose from.
+Categories include: academic, honor societies, special interest, political, faith-based, cultural, professional, and other interest groups.
+Recognized Student Organization information, along with campus events is searchable at iengage.tamucc.edu.
 For more information call (361) 825-2707 or visit the SSO page.

 Waves of Welcome (WOW)